See and Do in Cape Town

 Kirstenbosch Botanical Gardens

-Famous for its astounding collection of plantlife, rolling lawns and sculptures, Kirstenbosch is magnificently set on the slopes of Devil's Peak, a short drive from the city centre.
-The Summer Sunset Concerts held on Sundays from late November to early April are a great, though busy, time to visit.
+Famous for its astounding collection of plant life, rolling lawns and sculptures, Kirstenbosch is magnificently set on the slopes of Devil's Peak, a short drive from the city centre.
+The Summer Sunset Concerts held on Sundays throughout the first few months of each year are a great, though busy, time to visit.

 Clifton and Camps Bay beaches